 A cluster development approach has been adopted by the government to create and upgrade infrastructural facilities in new and existing MSMEs.
 Grants restricted in the range of 60%-70% depending on the project cost, subject to a maximum of Rs 30 crores, are provided by the government to eligible MSMEs for the establishment of common facility centres (CFCs).
 These grants are raised to 70%-80% for CFCs set up in the NE and hill states, islands, and aspirational districts.

-5) National SC-ST Hub Scheme
+5) MSME subsidies in India: National SC-ST Hub Scheme

 6) MSME Competitive LEAN Scheme (MCLS)